How To Get Rid Of A Poison Ivy Rash Overnight

 Though the rash won't disappear immediately, you can ease some discomfort right away.

 If you see red and itchy rashes on your skin after working in your garden, you most likely have a poison ivy rash.
 This condition develops due to contact with urushiol, the oil produced by the poison ivy plant.
+When clearing overgrown areas or hiking through forest paths, many people come into contact with poison ivy and find a rash developing later.
 While the rashes go away on their own in a few days, there are a few quick solutions that can help you get rid of a poison ivy rash overnight.
 In this article, we dive deeper into the causes and symptoms of poison ivy rash and natural remedies you can try at home.

 What Is A Poison Ivy Rash?